life4/enc/README.md

 ## Encrypt

 "To encrypt something" means making it unreadable for someone without a secret.
-Only who knows the secret can read an encrypted message.
+Only the one who knows the secret can read an encrypted message.
 Let's encrypt a text message using a password:

 ```bash
 echo 'my secret message' | enc encrypt --password 'very secret password' > encrypted.bin